 They are restricted to:

-- United States Air Force Honor Guard
+- United States Air Force and Space Force Honor Guards

-- Certified Base Honor Guards
+- Certified AF/SF Base Honor Guards

 Why This Matters

+This is not about preference or style.
+Military drill is prescriptive—it is governed by authority.
 Using ceremonial techniques in Technical School is not “creative” or “advanced.”

 It is unauthorized.